dmontaner-teaching/ngs_software_installation/bwa.md

 Install in 32 Machine
 =====================

-The __Makefile__ that comes with the BWA is ready for 64 bip machines...
+The __Makefile__ that comes with the BWA is ready for 64 bit machines...

-See this if you are installin tin a 32 bit machine:
+See this if you are installing tin a 32 bit machine:

 <https://www.biostars.org/p/80351/>